Scoring Methodology

 Score-first principle

 Section titled “Score-first principle”PTL reports PTL Score first.
-The certification tier — FRONTIER, OPTIMIZED, CAPABLE, DEVELOPING, BASELINE — is shorthand for where the score lands.
+The assessment tier — FRONTIER, OPTIMIZED, CAPABLE, DEVELOPING, BASELINE — is shorthand for where the score lands.
 The score contains more information.
 0.871 and 0.852 are both FRONTIER; they are not the same.
 The score is always disclosed.

 Engine scores